AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/import-a-program.md

 ## Impact on External Assets During Program Imports {#impact-on-external-assets-during-program-imports}

-Programs use external assets like email templates, landing page templates, images, forms, tokens, and program tags.
-You have the ability to configure how landing page templates and program tags are handled, and Marketo automatically manages the rest.
+Programs use external assets like email templates, Landing Page templates, images, forms, tokens, and program tags.
+You have the ability to configure how Landing Page templates and program tags are handled, and Marketo automatically manages the rest.

 **Email/Landing Page Templates:** Email/Landing Page templates are imported into the Design Studio.
 You can use conflict rules to configure behavior when a template with the same name exists.
 Using the default rule, a number will be appended to a template if one with the same name exists.
 For example, if you already have a template named "Standard Template," the new one will be named "Standard Template - 1."

-**Landing Pages/Forms:** If a form or landing page with the same name exists in Design Studio, they will still be imported, but with a number appended to their name (ex: Landing Page - 1).
+**Landing Pages/Forms:** If a form or Landing Page with the same name exists in Design Studio, they will still be imported, but with a number appended to their name (ex: Landing Page - 1).

-**Images:** Images used by landing pages are imported into the design studio unless one with the same name exists.
+**Images:** Images used by Landing Pages are imported into the design studio unless one with the same name exists.

 **Tokens:** Tokens that live outside of a program will be converted to local tokens during the import process.